If you need help accessing our website, call 855-698-9991

 Pelvic Exam

-Your doctor performs a physical exam and a pelvic exam to check for pain or tenderness, hardening of tissue in the pelvic area, endometrial implants, and scar tissue on or near the uterus.
+During a pelvic exam, your doctor also checks for hardening of tissue in the pelvic area.
+A nut-like hard texture, or nodularity, can be a sign of endometriosis that has deeply infiltrated tissues outside of the uterus.
+This is also known as deep infiltrating endometriosis and is a severe form of the condition.
+Your doctor also checks for endometrial implants and scar tissue on or near the uterus.
 Adhesions caused by endometriosis can bind the uterus to nearby organs, making it immobile, so your doctor also checks for the mobility of your pelvic organs.

 Ultrasound